BhanuKedhar09/python_files/README.md

 Assignments:

-Worked extensively on python thought by David Koop at Northern Illinois University.
+Worked extensively on python thought by Professor David Koop at Northern Illinois University.

 Most of the files are in .ipynb file worked in juypter notebook